fairandsmart/right-consent/_docs/01-quick-start-guide.md

 All required components are available as docker images ; using docker compose becomes de facto the simplier way to start a local instance.

-### docker-compose method
+### docker method

+Right Consents comes with a ready to run docker compose configuration.
-First step is to clone the github repository which contains elements needed to start the docker compose instance.
+First step is to clone the github repository which contains elements needed to start the docker compose configuration.

 ```bash
 $ git clone git@github.com:fairandsmart/right-consent.git